FemkeBatsleer/IBMBembix/README.md

 - RegPoints.txt

 ## IBM
-- Bembix_model_simple.py --> actual IBM, used by all Bembix_*_s.py
+- Bembix_model_simple.py: actual IBM, used by all Bembix_*_s.py
 - Bembix_*_s.py: loops for all scenarios to make several runs for a scenario (input: begin number, end number e.g. 0 1000: makes 1000 runs)
-- Hist_distances.txt, grey_plot50.jpg --> input for Bembix_model_simple.py
+- Hist_distances.txt, grey_plot50.jpg: input for Bembix_model_simple.py
 - directory 'analyse runs': two scripts to extract the parameters and calculate summary statistics: spatial pattern statistics and network analyses from the runs of the IBM; H_* scripts are helper scripts used in the two main scripts.
 The map 'Outputs' gives the outputs for these of the IBM runs made on the HPC@UGent.
 These are used in the actual ABC analysis.

 ## ABC
 - directory 'analyse field data': script (.Rmd) to calculate summary statistics: spatial pattern statistics and network analyses.
 Input are 'Distances field.txt' and 'Output field.txt'.
 'Summary_stats_field.txt' is the output of the analysis.
 - directory 'ABC analysis' contains the actual ABC analysis.
+It uses output files from 'IBM/analyse runs/Outputs' and 'ABC/analyse field data'